erikoest/symath/README.md

   => 2
 </pre>

-### The Sy::Definitions module
+### The SyMath::Definitions module

-The module Sy::Definitions is available to be included or extended to your code block.
+The module SyMath::Definitions is available to be included or extended to your code block.
 It gives a Ruby method for each operator, function and constant that exists, so they can be referred to by their name, as in the code examples above.
 If you don't want to use the module,